-The Stuart H. Smith Center Law Clinic & Center for Social Justice
+The Stuart H. Smith Law Clinic & Center for Social Justice

-Through the Law Clinic, law students have the chance to represent real clients in nine different fields of practice.
+Student practitioners in the Stuart H. Smith Law Clinic and Center for Social Justice are supervised by nationally renowned clinicians.
+Through the Law Clinic, law students have the chance to represent real clients in eight different fields of practice.

 Clinic Faculty News and Successes